 The criticality of IT is increasing across industries.
 That means that IT and data center staffs need to be more aware not only of how physical infrastructure is being impacted by general technology trends but also by industry specific business transformation.
 In the retail industry, for instance, data centers have emerged as the heart of the connected retail enterprise.
 They process the thousands of transactions and orders that come in every day from storefronts, websites, warehouses, and regional and corporate headquarter offices.
 These data centers also enable omni-channel buying and house big data that tracks online and in-store trends and behaviors thereby driving the ultimate customer experience.

 In healthcare electronic medical records make it essential for medical staff to have consistent, secure, quick access to the IT system.
 Such an application also requires reliable power for backup procedures and archiving.
 The rack systems, security, IT management software, and power and cooling within the data center that protect the servers and storage, are critical elements in supporting the medical records system uptime.

 In finance, technology trends such as Banking 4.0 are driving a reevaluation of how data center architectures are being deployed.
 With “banking in the palm of your hand” becoming more the norm than the exception, enterprise data centers, many of whose infrastructure assets are 10 years old or even older, are having difficulty aligning technologies to adapt to changing marketplace needs.

 Learn more about modernizing aging data center infrastructure

 Across data center environments, companies like Schneider Electric have the global experience to advise and even provide reference designs for scalable, robust, and agile data centers that can respond to rapid marketplace changes.
 Such designs include solutions for data center power distribution and protection, precision cooling, and both on-site and remote management.
-To learn more, download the white paper, A Framework for How to Modernize Data Center Facility Infrastructure.
+To learn more, download white paper 272, A Framework for How to Modernize Data Center Facility Infrastructure.